 How do you dispute an at-fault accident due to a tire blowout?

 As a vehicle owner and driver, you are responsible for making sure that your vehicle is in good condition every time you drive it.
 This includes checking the tread depth and air pressure of your tires.
 Failure to do so may result in being found at fault for a tire blowout accident.

 In certain cases, tire blowout accidents may not be the driver’s fault.
 If a mechanic inspects the vehicle and determines that the tires are safe to drive on, or installs the wrong type of tire for the vehicle, they may be held at least partially liable for the accident.
 Retailers may also be held liable if they knowingly sell defective tires, just as manufacturers may be liable if their tires are designed in a way that could lead to a blowout.

 For these reasons, it’s important to keep records of tire service, including the type of tires installed, and to take photos of damage to tires after an accident.
 It may also be in your best interests to retain a lawyer who can help sift through the many scenarios and circumstances surrounding an accident.

 When is a tire blowout an at-fault accident that you can sue or recover compensation for?

 Cases involving tire blowouts can be extremely complex, and often involve many unexpected factors.
 Avrek Law can help you understand your legal options when it comes to dealing with injuries sustained in tire blowout accidents.
-The consultation is free, and you’ll receive expert advice from a law firm with $1 billion recovered in more than 10,000 cases across the states of California, Arizona, and Nevada (all states that have at-fault accident laws).
+The consultation is free, and you’ll receive expert advice from a law firm with $1 Billion recovered in over 45,000 cases.
 As a “no win, no fee” law firm, you only pay our fee if we successfully resolve your case.
 Contact us today – we want to hear more about your case!